 This data is then collated, with other features like fuel usage, speed and stop times, for further analysis and review by your team.

 Depending on your provider, your business should be able to purchase fleet management software with a bespoke deal based on the number of vehicles in your fleet.
-And even if the cost does seem high initiallly, telematics can be used to increase fuel efficiency, saving you a fortune on petrol in the long run.
+And even if the cost does seem high initially, telematics can be used to increase fuel efficiency, saving you a fortune on petrol in the long run.
 Many fleet management companies are now becoming grey fleet management, this means your employer is now responsible for your vehicle.

 Talk positives to encourage change without lowering morale